suimenkathemove/memos/articles/rust/rustup.md

 ## toolchain

-a single installation of the Rust compiler.
+A single installation of the Rust compiler.

+Manage with rustup.